google/neuroglancer/src/datasource/precomputed/annotation.rst

 =================

-The precomputed annotation format defines an annotation collection for a given n-dimensional coordinate space and one of the following four geometry types:
+The precomputed annotation format defines an annotation collection for a given n-dimensional coordinate space and one of the following five geometry types:

 - Points (represented by a single position)
 - Line segments (represented by the two endpoint positions)
 - Axis-aligned bounding boxes (represented by two positions)
 - Axis-aligned ellipsoids (represented by a center position and radii vector)
-- Polylines (represented by a list of at least two positions)
+- Polylines (represented by the number of points in the line, followed by the positions of the points)

 All annotations within the annotation collection have the same geometry type.